Simon is a tall, English musician and writer who has an enviable collection of admirable hats. He resides in the fair city of Norwich.

 Since 2016 he has been playing gigs in and around Norwich and Norfolk, including in February 2019 at the Waterfront in Norwich, where he supported Sam Lewis from Nashville.
 Summer 2019 he played ButeFest in Scotland along with the likes of Big Country and Space.

-Simon has now released 7 albums of thoughtful and eclectic material which encompasses folk sensibilities mixed with chamber pop and rock, as well as an album of soundtrack pieces, one EP and a Christmas single.
+Simon has now released 8 albums of thoughtful and eclectic material which encompasses folk sensibilities mixed with chamber pop and rock, as well as an album of soundtrack pieces, one EP and a Christmas single.

 ‘The Unbearable Brightness of Seeing’ is comprised of 12 songs all written and recorded during the wind-strewn and snow-laden month of February 2018.
 It attempts to capture many moods of the time with themes of love, loss, the sea and the snow.